 Taking mental vacations is good, and even necessary, for our mental health at work.
 However, if you find yourself as a thinking introvert daydreaming your work hours away, bring yourself back down to reality by giving yourself a grounding place to do your job.
 Having a quiet area that’s comforting and homey can help you feel more relaxed and at ease, while also helping you focus.
 This could look like bringing some noise-cancelling headphones, keeping the door to your office closed when you need to focus, and bringing some comforting desk accessories: photos of loved ones, fun stationary, desk plants, etc., to help you feel more at ease in your workspace.

 Understanding how you function in your career and at work can make a big step in helping you work both smarter and harder.
-For more information on succeeding at work as an introvert, check out this visual from Bestow.
+For more information on succeeding at work as an introvert, check out the visual below.